adamilab/eos/README.md

 * -pva [int]: set predator vision angle (default: 180)
 * -kd [int]: set predator kill attempt delay (default: 10)

--e, -d, -dd, -dfs, or -dfp must be passed to abeeda, otherwise it will not do anything by default.
+-e, -d, -dd, -dfs, or -dfp must be passed to EOS, otherwise it will not do anything by default.

 Output
 ====================

-aBeeDa produces a variety of output files, detailed below.
+EOS produces a variety of output files, detailed below.

 LOD files
 ---------------------